800-450-6118

 What to Look for in a Carpal Tunnel Keyboard

 And if you hands hurt while you type on a keyboard, pay attention to that pain.
 It could mean a problem is lurking that can be a bigger issue later on.
+Specifically, that problem is carpal tunnel syndrome - the most common hand problem today.

-Beware of carpal tunnel syndrome
+Key facts about carpal tunnel syndrome

 Hurting hands can be a sign of a progressive condition known as carpal tunnel syndrome.
-Perhaps your doctor already gave you the bad news after his/her carpal tunnel test was positive for this condition.
+Perhaps your doctor already gave you the bad news after their carpal tunnel test was positive for this condition.

 It means you’re like five million Americans with this disorder right now.
 It's a widespread medical problem of the hand with no signs of letting up.

-Make some simple changes
+First, make some simple changes

-Wear a Night Brace
+Wear a night brace

-At the mild stage of carpal tunnel syndrome, most people have purchased a wrist brace to wear at night.
+At the mild stage of carpal tunnel syndrome, most people have already purchased a wrist brace to wear at night.
 That's a great primary defense for carpal tunnel syndrome.
 But never wear a brace while you use your hands, like when typing.
 Doing so only makes your hand fight the brace, further stressing it.

 • Be certain the desk chair is comfortable and of good quality so it allows you to sit upright and never slouch.